What are the initial requirements to obtain the ABV credential?

 If I don’t meet the requirements to become an ABV credential holder, is there another way to get information about valuation?

 Yes.
 You may join the FVS Section – the only requirement is AICPA membership in good standing.
-You may also contact an ABV Champion in your state or join the ABV Mentor Program.
+You may also contact an ABV Champion in your state.

 What is the initial pricing for the ABV credential?